Author: Jess Spedding / Codes: CC12, HAP34, PAP15 / Published: 17/09/2014

 - 5.Walthall K. In children with simple finger lacerations does LAT gel provide safe local anaesthesia?
 BestBETs 2011 [Available at: http://bestbets.org/bets/bet.php?id=2198]

 - 6.College Emergency Medicine Clinical Effectiveness Committee.
-Guideline for ketamine sedation of children in Emergency Departments.2009.
+Guideline for ketamine sedation of children in Emergency Departments.2009 (reviewed in 2016).
 [Available from: http://www.collemergencymed.ac.uk/Shop-Floor/Clinical%20Guidelines/College%20Guidelines]

 - 7. Dire D, Coppola M, Dwyer D, et al. A prospective evaluation of topical antibiotics for uncomplicated soft-tissue lacerations.
 Acad Emerg Med 1995;2:4-10.